anjlab/sublime-text-git-autocommit/README.md

 Such notes usually change a lot during a day, and I often need to find a piece of text I had in there.

-This little plugin automatically tracks history of such notes.
+This little plugin helps tracking a history of such notes automatically.
 It stores the history in a Git repo.

 How it works?